Storage/Computer Rack

 Support batons

-I had some good-quality pine left over from building a second workshop, so I cut those up into batons for supporting the drawer units at each side.
-This needed lots of drilling, gluing, and screwing, but that cost nothing but time, as I had everything to hand.
+I had some good-quality pine left over from building a second workshop, so I cut it into batons to support the drawer units at each side.
+This required lots of drilling, gluing, and screwing, but that cost nothing but time, as I had everything to hand.

-The final tray count was 4 columns x 15 rows or 60 trays.
-Trays were supported by two batons.
-That made 120.
+The final tray count was 4 columns x 15 rows, or 60 trays.
+Two batons supported the trays, which made 120.
 It took quite a while.

 I made the batons 18mm high, 20mm wide, and about 580mm long (limited by the wood I had to hand) The trays have little shoulders on the bottom, which needed to line up with the batons, but that was just a matter of making the spacing correct to not foul.